-We never think about addiction and its destructive nature without holding in mind the essential creativeness of recovery.
+We never think about dependency / mental health issues and its destructive nature without holding in mind the essential creativeness of recovery and wellbeing.

 Recovery reunites the person with their authentic self, allowing them freely to experience themselves as they really are.
 Recovery is also something to be enjoyed rather than endured.